Last-Iterate Convergence of Adaptive Riemannian Gradient Descent for Equilibrium Computation: Additional Related Work

-\textbf{The last-iterate convergence for games in Euclidean spaces.} In the unconstrained setting, if we further assume that either the game is strongly monotone or the payoff matrix in a bilinear game has all singular values bounded away from zero, the linear convergence rate is known for gradient-based algorithms~\citep{Daskalakis-2018-Training, Gidel-2019-Variational, Liang-2019-Interaction, Zhang-2020-Convergence, Mokhtari-2020-Unified}.
-The results for the constrained setting are relatively scare.
-Indeed, most of convergence results for monotone games are asymptotic~\citep{Daskalakis-2019-Last, Lei-2021-Last} and we are aware of~\citep{Wei-2021-Linear} which provided a linear convergence rate of optimistic gradient method for bilinear games when the constraint set is a polytope.
-However, the bound depends on a problem-dependent parameter that can be arbitrarily close to zero, making their results invalid for all smooth and monotone games.
-Recently,~\cite{NEURIPS2022_db2d2001} has shown the first last-iterate convergence rates for all smooth and monotone games, matching the lower bounds~\citep{Golowich-2020-Last, Golowich-2020-Tight}.
+In the unconstrained setting, if we further assume that the game is strongly monotone or that the payoff matrix in a bilinear game has all singular values bounded away from zero, gradient-based algorithms are known to achieve linear convergence rates~\citep{Daskalakis-2018-Training, Gidel-2019-Variational, Liang-2019-Interaction, Zhang-2020-Convergence, Mokhtari-2020-Unified}.
+By contrast, results for the constrained setting remain relatively scarce.
+Most existing convergence guarantees for monotone games are asymptotic~\citep{Daskalakis-2019-Last, Lei-2021-Last}.
+An exception is~\citet{Wei-2021-Linear}, which establishes a linear convergence rate for the optimistic gradient method in bilinear games with polytope constraints.
+However, their results depend on a problem-specific parameter that may approach zero, rendering the guarantee vacuous for general smooth and monotone games.
+More recently,~\citet{Cai-2022-Finite} derived the first last-iterate convergence rates for all smooth and monotone games, matching the known lower bounds~\citep{Golowich-2020-Last, Golowich-2020-Tight}.

-From a technical viewpoint, the choice of performance measures is crucial to proving last-iterate convergence.
-It is known that classical gradient-based algorithms have a time-average convergence rate of $O(1/t)$ in terms of the gap function for smooth monotone games~\citep{Nemirovski-2004-Prox, Mokhtari-2020-Convergence, Kotsalis-2022-Simple}.
-Other than the gap function, one can measure the convergence using the norm of the operator if the setting is unconstrained~\citep{Kim-2021-Accelerated,Yoon-2021-Accelerated,Lee-2021-Fast}, or the natural residual or similar notions if the setting is constrained and further satisfies the additional cocoercive condition~\citep{Diakonikolas-2020-Halpern}.
-More recently, a line of work~\cite{cai_accelerated_2022,cai_accelerated_2023,cai_doubly_2023} show how to obtain the optimal $O(1/t)$ last-iterate convergence rate in constrained settings without relying on the cocoercive assumption, and these results can be further extended to a structural non-monotone setting known as the comonotone setting.
+From a technical viewpoint, the choice of performance measure plays a key role in pursuing last-iterate convergence.
+Classical gradient-based algorithms are well known to achieve a time-averaged convergence rate of $O(1/t)$ with respect to the gap function in smooth monotone games~\citep{Nemirovski-2004-Prox, Mokhtari-2020-Convergence, Kotsalis-2022-Simple}.
+Beyond the gap function, convergence can also be quantified using the norm of the operator in unconstrained settings~\citep{Kim-2021-Accelerated, Yoon-2021-Accelerated, Lee-2021-Fast}, or by the natural residual (and related notions) in constrained settings that satisfy additional conditions.
+Recently, several works~\citep{Cai-2023-Accelerated, Cai-2023-Doubly, Cai-2024-Accelerated} have demonstrated how to achieve the optimal $O(1/t)$ last-iterate convergence rate in constrained settings without relying on the cocoercivity assumption.
+These results have further been extended to a broader class of structured non-monotone problems, referred to as the \textit{comonotone} setting~\citep{Cai-2023-Accelerated}.